Cloud Infrastructure Basics Every Founder Must Understand

 How Can You Have Better Conversations With Your Tech Team?

 You don’t need to understand every technical detail.
-But here are five questions every founder should be able to ask, and get clear answers to:
+Here are the major questions that every founder should ask to get clear answers:

 - Where is our product hosted, and what happens if that location goes down?